-Ho onours are awarded: to indicate that students may appropriately proceed to higher degrees to encourage students to work consistently throughout a course to ensure that QUT students can apply equally for employment in competition with honours graduates from other institutions to ensure that QUT graduates are eligible for the same level of salary on commencement as graduates from other institutions to enable QUT graduates to compete equally for scholarships. Α¢ degree with honours will not be registered for programs of less than four years' duration. onours are presently awarded in the degree courses in Architecture, Engineering, Law d Optometry. culty academic boards make recommendation to University Academic Board, supplying e following information: the level of academic achievement necessary to qualify for each grade of honours as per faculty criteria the actual results for each of the recommended candidates viz. the number of high distinctions, distinctions (or honours pre-1985), credits and passes the cumulative proportion of graduates represented in honours groups since the introduction of honours in the course and, for Engineering, cumulative percentages for each class of honours for civil, electrical and mechanical engineering graduates. ident Administration Department will provide University Academic Board with the grade int average for each of the recommended candidates.
-E qual Opportunity Policy equ or the Council of the Queensland University of Technology is committed to a policy of ual opportunity and freedom from all forms of discrimination as determined by legislation by Council.
-The policy is issued on the basis that it is fair and just and contributes to the filment of QUT's Missions and Goals.
-In fulfilling this policy, the University aims to promote the development of a University culture supportive of equity principles ensure all of its management and educational policies and practices reflect and respect the social and cultural diversity contained within the University and the community it serves ensure that the appointment and advancement of staff and admission and progression of students within QUT are determined on the basis of merit provide equal employment and educational opportunities within QUT and identify and remove barriers to participation and progression in employment and education, and implement an Affirmative Action Program for equity groups eliminate unlawful discrimination against staff and students on the grounds of sex; marital status; pregnancy; breastfeeding; race; age; parenthood; physical, intellectual and mental impairment; religious belief; lawful sexual activity; trade union activity; criminal record; social origin; medical record; nationality; or political belief or activity comply with State and Federal legislation on Discrimination, Equal Opportunity and Affirmative Action and binding international human rights instruments.
+☐ to indicate that students may appropriately proceed to higher de grees -- ------- to ensure that QUT students can apply equally for employment in competition with Honours graduates from other institutions to ensure that QUT graduates are eligible for the same level of salary on commencement as graduates from other institutions to enable QUT graduates to compete equally for scholarships.
+A degree with Honours will not be registered for programs of less than four years' duration. onours are presently awarded in the degree courses in Architecture, Engineering, Law d Optometry. culty academic boards make recommendation to University Academic Board, supplying e following information: the level of academic achievement necessary to qualify for each grade of Honours as per faculty criteria the actual results for each of the recommended candidates viz. the number of high distinctions, distinctions (or Honours pre-1985), credits and passes the cumulative proportion of graduates represented in Honours groups since the introduction of Honours in the course and, for Engineering, cumulative percentages for each class of Honours for civil, electrical and mechanical engineering graduates. udent Administration Department will provide University Academic Board with the grade int average for each of the recommended candidates.
+E qual opportunity policy eq or ne Council of the Queensland University of Technology is committed to a policy of ual opportunity and freedom from all forms of discrimination as determined by legislation by Council.
+The policy is issued on the basis that it is fair and just and contributes to the lfilment of QUT's Missions and Goals.
+In fulfilling this policy, the University aims to: promote the development of a University culture supportive of equity principles ensure all of its management and educational policies and practices reflect and respect the social and cultural diversity contained within the University and the community it serves ensure that the appointment and advancement of staff and admission and progression of students within QUT are determined on the basis of merit provide equal employment and educational opportunities within QUT and identify and remove barriers to participation and progression in employment and education, and implement an Affirmative Action Program for equity groups eliminate unlawful discrimination against staff and students on the grounds of sex; marital status; pregnancy; breastfeeding; race; age; parenthood; physical, intellectual and mental impairment; religious belief; lawful sexual activity; trade union activity; criminal record; social origin; medical record; nationality; or political belief or activity comply with state and federal legislation on Discrimination, Equal Opportunity and